-LIQUIDS may damage the skin or pass through the skin into the bloodstream.
-Many give off vapours, which may be inhaled.
+Liquids may damage the skin or pass through the skin into the bloodstream.
+Many give off vapors, which may be inhaled.
 Many substances are liquids at normal temperature (eg solvents).

-VAPOURS and MISTS are tiny droplets of liquid suspended in the air due to evaporation.
-Vapours may irritate the eyes or skin and may be inhaled.
-Some vapours are flammable or explosive.
+Vapors and Mists are tiny droplets of liquid suspended in the air due to evaporation.
+Vapors may irritate the eyes or skin and may be inhaled.
+Some vapors are flammable or explosive.

 Knowledge of the physical properties of a chemical can give an indication of the nature or extent of potential health effects given certain environmental conditions, and enables decisions to be made in respect of correct use and storage procedures.

 - Boiling Point - some liquids can give off gases and vapours even when below boiling point.

 - Melting Point - the temperature at which a solid turns to liquid.